MarkEdmondson1234/searchConsoleR/README.md

 Still under development 0.0.0.9000 but working.

 ## Shiny Compatible
 Authentication can be done locally or within a Shiny app.
 See a very bare bones example here: https://mark.shinyapps.io/searchConsoleRDemo/

+The code for this Shiny app is in the ```./tests/shiny_test``` folder of the package

+### Search analytics trend
+![searchConsoleR - google search console R package1][demo1]

+### Search Analytics breakdown
+![searchConsoleR - google search console R package2][demo2]

+### Error trend
+![searchConsoleR - google search console R package3][demo3]

+### Sample URLs of errors
+![searchConsoleR - google search console R package4][demo4]

- However, at the moment it is not multi-user: if a user is using the app and another authenticates, the first will lose access.
-This is being worked upon.
+ However, at the moment Shiny authentication is not multi-user: if a user is using the app and another authenticates, the first will lose access.
+This may be fine for local or Shiny Server use, but not on public Shiny instances.
+Multi-user Shiny authentication will be coming up in a future release.

 ## Links